aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/sdtdatestorageformat/_index.md

 public class SdtDateStorageFormat
 ```

-A utility class providing constants.
 Specifies how the date for a date SDT is stored/retrieved when the SDT is bound to an XML node in the document's data store.
 ## Fields

 | Field | Description |